Pet Insurance for Small Breed Dogs

 Here is a resource to get you started on comparing:

-Once you have a shortlist of providers that match your situation, collect quotes for your small dog's specific profile to compare actual pricing.
+Once you have a shortlist of providers that match your situation, collect quotes for your small dog's profile to compare actual pricing.

 If your small dog belongs to a high-risk breed